Overview of eligibility rules, benefits and application process for home and community services and supports

 DT&H services include the supervision, training or assistance of a person to develop and maintain life skills, engage in productive and satisfying activities of their own choosing and participate in community life.
-DT&H services are designed and implemented in accordance with the individual service and individual habilitation plans to help people reach and maintain their highest level of independence, productivity and integration into the community.
+Services are designed and implemented in accordance with the individual service and individual habilitation plans to help people reach and maintain their highest level of independence, productivity and integration into the community.

 More information on Day training and habilitation.

 Program of supports and services that may be available to you if you need services to live in the community but do not meet eligibility rules for programs available to people who need the level of care provided in a nursing home.